vd19qe/SoundPalette/README.md

 This GitHub repository hosts the project for Brock University's COSC 4P02 - Software Engineering II course.
 The course is led by Professor Naser Ezzati-Jivan, with Brendan Park serving as the Teaching Assistant.

 ## Additional GitHub Repo
 This is the main GitHub repository for SoundPalette.
-The project is split into two additional repositories, each dedicated to a specific aspect of development:
+The project is split into three additional repositories, each dedicated to a specific aspect of development:
 1. [SoundPaletteUI](https://github.com/WilliamSEWhite/SoundPaletteUI)
 2. [SoundPaletteApiServer](https://github.com/WilliamSEWhite/SoundPaletteApiServer)
 3. [SoundPaletteApiServerMac](https://github.com/GeneralEcho/SoundPaletteApiServerMac)